-- Tuition and Living Expenses: Living abroad is not cheap, especially as a student; many nations and colleges provide international students scholarships and work permits.
+- Tuition and Living Expenses: Living abroad is not cheap, especially for a student; many nations and colleges provide international students with scholarships and work permits.

 - Language Barriers: If you plan to study in a country that does not speak English, it is best to learn the native language or at least a few words in that country’s native language.

 - Career Prospects: If you intend to work in your home country after studying abroad, you should first determine whether your degree is adequate.

 Yes, a career as a genetic engineer is a viable option nowadays.
 In both the private and public sectors, a genetic engineer can work.
 Graduates of genetic engineering are needed in both government and private enterprises.
 With the growing number of biotech companies in India, genetic engineering has a bright future.